 Can I get a visa?

 Citizens of a great many nations can apply for a tourist visa to visit North Korea with relative ease.
 Check online to see if you are eligible to apply.
-We currently advise citizens of the USA not to travel to North Korea due to restrictions the USA are intending to place on their own citizens from 1 Sept.
+We currently advise citizens of the USA not to travel to North Korea due to restrictions the USA have placed on their own citizens from 1 Sept.
 2017 – if you are US citizen interested in the trip please check online for up to date information.

 Are we really camping?